FumiyaShibusawa/react-redux-todoapp/README.md

 # Todo

-- Error handling for redux actions
+- Error handling for Redux actions
 - Add update actions
 - Refactor TodoListContainer.jsx with BindActionCreators?
+- Try CSS module

 # Contribute
 Please create a new issue if you find anything that you think is a problem or can be improved!